StefanieWang/JavaScript-Calculator/README.md

 # Project: Building An On Screen Calculator Using Javascript

-Simple on-screen calculator for The Odin Project's [Project: Building An On Screen Calculator Using Javascript.](http://www.theodinproject.com/courses/javascript-and-jquery/lessons/on-screen-calculator)
+Simple on-screen calculator project from The Odin Project's [Project: Building An On Screen Calculator Using Javascript.](http://www.theodinproject.com/courses/javascript-and-jquery/lessons/on-screen-calculator)

 Practice with basic javascript and listeners.